Deepok101/TruckersFifthWheel-Website/README.md

 # TruckersFifthWheel

-This is the front-end and back-end code to a project I worked on during the summer of 2019.
+TruckersFifthWheel is a website I worked on a side-project during the summer of 2019.
+The purpose of this web application was to allow individuals in the transportation industry to better connect.
+Being part of the transportation industry since I was 18, I noticed that there was a big disconnect between truck drivers and employers.
+Thus, I decided to work on TruckersFifthWheel as a personal project.

 [Deployed URL](https://still-taiga-69176.herokuapp.com/) (Currently Offline)

 The project used to be deployed for a few years but is now offline.
 I closed it for security reasons but I will soon relaunch it!
 I have posted a few screenshots to show how the website used to look like when deployed.
+Additionally, I would consider the code quality as weak to my standards today.
+However, I like to still showcase this project to show my progress as a developer!

 ## Built Features